 How does The Art of Applying prepare students for group interviews since they have a different setting than individual interviews?

 I am a few years away from applying to grad school, and I want to work with you.
 Do I really need to worry about it now, though?

 If you want a free bit of advice, here it is: yes, worry about it now.
-If you worry about it now, plan, and prepare, you won’t have to worry about it later!
-What I’ve had some clients do is order a Deep Dive, so we can spend some time planning their profile and execution strategy together.
-Then once the application season they want to apply in rolls around, we work together.
+If you think about it now, plan, and prepare, you won’t have to worry about it later!
+What some clients do is purchase a Deep Dive, so we can spend some time planning their profile and execution strategy together.
+Then once their target application season arrives, we work together.